 Now you have an easy way to jump to your Favorites, iCloud, Locations, and Tags (tagged items).

 You can condense this space if there are certain spots you won’t visit often.
-Put your pointer to the right of one of the categories, like Locations, and click Hide when it displays.
-Then if you want to expand it again, put your pointer in the same place and click Show.
+Put your pointer to the right of one of the categories, like iCloud or Locations, and click the arrow icon when it displays.
+Then if you want to expand it again, put your pointer in the same place and click the arrow icon.

 Once you get used to the items you see in the Sidebar, you can do a little more with it by customizing it.
 So, take a look at our guide for how to customize the Finder Sidebar if you’re interested.